 - The ATP must be available in person or by telephone to furnish assistance or direction to the PA or NP while services are being provided to an injured worker.

 - The service must be within the scope of the PA’s or NP’s practice and comply with all applicable provisions of the Colorado Medical Practice Act or the Colorado Nurse Practice Act as well as all applicable rules promulgated by the Colorado Medical Board or the Colorado Board of Nursing.

 - For services performed by a PA or an NP, the ATP must countersign patient records related to:

 - The injured worker’s inability to work as a result of the claimed work injury or disease and

 - The injured worker’s ability to return to regular or modified employment.

 - The ATP must also countersign the WC164.
 The physician’s signature shall serve as certification that all of this rule’s requirements have been met.

 - The ATP must evaluate the injured worker within the first three visits to the physician’s office.

-As of 2018, services provided by a PA or NP that meet the “incident to” criteria will no longer be eligible for consideration at 100 percent of the fee schedule.
-According to Colorado DOWC Rule 18, PAs and NPs will be paid at 85% of the fee schedule, excluding the following exceptions that will be paid at 100 percent:
+Services provided by a PA or NP that meet the “incident to” criteria are not eligible for consideration at 100 percent of the fee schedule.
+According to Colorado DOWC Rule 18, PAs and NPs are paid at 85% of the fee schedule, excluding the following exceptions that are paid at 100 percent:

 - Services provided in a non-Metropolitan Statistical Area